David John Farmer: Career

 The International Journal of Organization Theory and Behavior twice devoted its entire issue (e.g. in 2016) to Farmer's work.
 Ten articles were contributed by academics from various parts of the world (e.g., from the United States and from China and Argentina), practitioners and former doctoral students.
 It described and illustrated the breadth and depth of Farmer's iconic contributions to post-traditional public administration theory and practice.
 In the closing article, Orion White concluded that “David Farmer’s monumental contribution is to have laid the foundation stone from which a new Public Administration culture can be built.”
 Articles included those titled “What is Newark?”
 “Applying Farmer’s Lenses: Two Illustrations,” “Of Rhizomes and Pointillism: David John Farmer’s Influence,” “The Practicality of Poetic Contemplation: A Reflection on David Farmer as a Methodologist,” and “David Farmer’s Body of Work: A Retrospective and Prospective View.

 Books

+Post-Traditional Public Administration Theory: For Better Governmental Praxis

+This 2021 book is a compendium of previously published chapters from Administrative Theory and Praxis with an introduction by Farmer.

+The postmodern is a common point of departure for the 13 papers in this book as the writers explore topics relevant to public administration and policy-making.
+Postmodernism is one of the philosophical meta-frameworks that offers profound insights - as well as difficulties - not only for social and political understanding but also for thinking and practice in interpreting and addressing the macro and longer-term problematics of bureaucracy.

 Beyond Public Administration: Contemplating and Nudging Government-in-Context

 This 2020 book asks the reader to contemplate how public administration (P.A.) or other discipline can provide leadership in helping American government to govern fundamentally better in terms of policy.
 Government-in-context, meaning government-in-totality, is useful for contemplation and nudging.
 It explains contemplation of the powerfully constricting contextual features of a mal-trinity of infiltration, exfiltration, and post-truth.
 Practical plans for P.A. leadership to assist in impacting the mal-trinity are explained in terms of 18 sets of aims or nudges.
 Nudge is a term associated with the prods used in Behavioral Economics, and a nudge used in this book can be a prod, a shove, or a hammer blow.
 Four tentative P.A. leadership stages (or steps) are proposed and described.